 6) There are three options from here.

-A) Sprinkle and lightly press pecan crumbs onto the Avocado slice.
+A) Sprinkle and lightly press pecan crumbs on the Avocado slice.
 I LOVE Avocado…and I loved this with PECANS!

 B) Sprinkle and lightly press bacon bits onto the Avocado slice.
-Next time I will “grind” the bacon bits more, I think this will aid in adhering to the slice. … I loved this TOO!!!
-This reminds me of stalagmite cave columns… never thot I’d use that in a post…much less a recipe post. :)
+Next time I will “grind” the bacon bits more, I think this will aid in adhering to the slice.
+I loved this TOO!!!
+This reminds me of stalagmite cave columns, never thought I’d use that in a post…much less a recipe post. :)

-7) After creating the samples above … I just threw all the leftovers into a pile… it was excellent!!!
+7) After creating the samples above … I just threw all the leftovers into a pile, it was excellent!!!
+Eat low carb, paleo and diabetic friendly does NOT have mean eating bland foods.
+In fact it does not mean that at all.
+Fat is fabulous! :)

 Here is my Diabetes Meal Plan (free)